I-Form/LiDOT/README.md

 * Demo of exporting lattice to .3mf with write3mf
 * Beam-element extension is supported mainly in software/slicers with a focus on metal AM, tested in 3DXpert, Netfabb, nTopology.

-## Version History

-* 1.0
-    * Initial Release

 ## License

-This project is licensed under the GNU Affero General Public License version 3 License - see the LICENSE.md file for details
+This project is licensed under the GNU Affero General Public License version 3 License - see the LICENSE file for details

 ## Acknowledgments